An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings: Discussion

 \textit{Stellar Rotation Period:} We determine a stellar \vsini~of 3.59 $\pm$ 0.92 km/s for TOI-3884 in contrast to \citet{almenara.toi3884} who find a \vsini~of 1.1 km/s.
 We arrive at the more rapid rotational value both via \texttt{HPF-SpecMatch} and CCF methods.
 We also attempted to duplicate their method by using a template star near-identical to their comparison star, LHS 1140\footnote{LHS 1140's declination is inaccessible to the HET.} which is slightly cooler and lower mass than TOI-3884.
 However, we still obtain a \vsini~of 3.5 km/s.
 Using the LAMOST-derived H$\alpha$ EW, models from \citet{newton.halpha.relation} constrain TOI-3884's rotation period $<$ 10 days -- faster than a \vsini~of 1.1 km/s.

+\citet{almenara.toi3884} do note significant variation in their CCF profiles between their two spectra, likely a result of the large spot.
+In turn, we do not observe significant variation in either the differential line width (dLW) or chromatic index (CRX) across the 34 unbinned spectra.
+We attribute this to HPF's near-infrared wavelength range as well as HPF's lower resolution of R$\sim$53,000 (compared to ESPRESSO's bluer wavelength coverage and higher resolution).
+Thus it is also possible the discrepancy between reported \vsini~ is due to stellar activity -- which HPF is less affected by.

 \textit{Planetary Mass:} \citet{almenara.toi3884} derive a planetary mass of 16.5$^{+3.5}_{-1.8}$ M$_\oplus$ using two RV ESPRESSO points.
 This is a 2.2$\sigma$ discrepancy from our higher mass measured with HPF.
-We attempt to jointly fit both the HPF and ESPRESSO RV points, however, our model requires a 14 m/s jitter term added to the ESPRESSO RVs.
+We checked for correlations between the HPF RVs and the dLW and CRX.
+We found no statistically significant correlation with a $\rho$ of -0.191 (p-value: 0.282) and 0.171 (p-value: 0.334) for the respective activity indicators.
+It is therefore unlikely that activity alone is amplifying the periodic planetary signal observed by HPF.
+We attempted to jointly fit both the HPF and ESPRESSO RV points, however, our model requires a 14 m/s jitter term added to the ESPRESSO RVs.
 ESPRESSO's bandpass of 380 -- 780 nm is more susceptible to stellar activity \citep{reiners.nIR.RV.2010}. \texttt{SOAPv2} approximates our pole-spot model should introduce a $\sim$10 m/s signal into optical ESPRESSO RVs -- similar to the required jitter of our model.
-With 17 near-IR HPF RVs, we robustly measure a 4$\sigma$ planetary mass; a measurement which should possess less stellar contamination.
+With 17 near-IR HPF RVs, we robustly measure a 4$\sigma$ planetary mass.